-See Russia on two wheels
+See Russia on Two Wheels

-Travelling by motorbike is a great way to see new countries and meet the local people.
+Traveling by motorbike is a great way to see new countries and meet the local people.
 And with so many great countries to visit, it can be difficult to know where to start.
 So can we make a suggestion?
 Why not try a tour around Russia!

 Here’s a suggestion for starters…

-Moscow & the Golden Ring – recommended time: 7 days
+Moscow & the Golden Ring – Recommended Time: 7 days

 This motorcycle tour around the Golden Ring takes you through the most ancient Russian cities that best preserve the unique history and traditions of the country.
 Along the way, you’ll see plenty of interesting sights that will help you understand the Russian soul better.